Grant Application Guidelines

 - Operating support

-- Summer camp letters of inquiry are accepted only for the March 10 and May 5, 2017 deadlines.
+- Summer camp requests are considered only for the January 13 and April 7 deadlines.

 Important: The trustees do not accept unsolicited inquiries from public, private or charter elementary schools, high schools, colleges or universities.